-Approval for many of the post-Staggers Act mergers has been accompanied by conditions designed to ameliorate anti-competitive effects.
-These conditions provide a means to realize efficiency gains of mergers without sacrifice of competition.
-The ICC has approved mergers with small parallel aspects (Union Pacific), but granted trackage rights to a rival railroad to preserve the level of competition.
+has approved mergers with small parallel aspects (Union Pacific), but granted trackage rights to a rival railroad to preserve the level of competition.
 In its recent Wisconsin Central merger decision, the ICC attached an oversight condition to its approval.
-The condition allows for monitoring of the competitive effects of the merger and allows the ICC "to take corrective action, if necessary, to deal with any substantial anti-competitive harm which may become evident" (9 ICC 2d, p.
+The condition allows for monitoring of the competitive effects of the merger and allows the ICC "to take corrective action, if necessary, to deal with any substantial anti-competitive harm which may become evident."
+(9 ICC 2d, p.
 247).
-This monitoring includes submission by the carriers of financial, economic and other data to the ICC; Commission interviews with shippers to ascertain whether the competitive environment has changed; and annual proceedings to allow all parties to express their views on competitive effects of mergers and consolidations, while sometimes imposing conditions to ameliorate competitive concerns.
+This monitoring includes submission by the carriers of financial, economic and other data to the ICC; Commission interviews with shippers to ascertain whether the competitive environment has changed; and annual proceedings to allow all parties to express their views on competitive effects of the transaction.
+Thus, the Commission has acted to realize the efficiency benefits of mergers and consolidations, while sometimes imposing conditions to ameliorate competitive concerns.

-Although the ICC has in large part protected existing competition by restricting parallel mergers, it has done little to encourage new competition where monopoly power exists and has not been concerned with vertical competitive effects of end-to-end mergers.
+Although the ICC has in large part protected existing competition by restricting parallel mergers, it has done little to encourage new competition where monopoly power exists and has not been concerned with vertical competitive effects of end-toend mergers.
 The Commission has been reluctant to impose reciprocal switching under the Staggers Act, denying requests for competitive access in the Midtec and Vista Chemical cases.
 The ICC has also generally allowed vertical (end-to-end) mergers, with the denial of requests for vertical conditions and attempted removal of protective conditions attached in earlier end-to-end mergers.
 Finally, as discussed in more detail by Grimm (1984a), the ICC has pursued a permissive policy with respect to joint rate and route cancellations, particularly in a flurry of activity following the Staggers Act.
-These vertical policies will be explored in more detail in the following section.
+These vertical policies will be explored in more detail in the following